-The AVTEC Director or their designee will review appeal documents and may choose meet with a student and any potential witnesses or advocates to review aspects of the appeal.
-All invited to meet regarding the appeal, must present themselves in a professional manner.
+The AVTEC Director or their designee will review appeal documents and may choose to meet with a student and any potential witnesses or advocates to review aspects of the appeal.
+All participants in the appeal hearing must conduct themselves in a professional manner.
 Students must act in accordance with the Student Code of Conduct, at all times during the appeal process.
-Disrespectful behavior will not be tolerated and will result in immediate dismissal without continued appeal.
+Disrespectful behavior will not be tolerated and will result in immediate dismissal/eviction without continued appeal.